 At the end of your research work, you should provide a complete list of sources.
 These are the sources that you consulted throughout your research work.
 In addition, you should provide in-text citations to justify your point.
 Later on, you should add those references in the bibliography.
 Apart from this, you should also follow a reference style.
 Each style has strict and specific requirements.
 It will help you in formatting your resources within the reference list.
 For example, UK universities usually follow Harvard and Vancouver referencing styles.
 Your research advisor can guide you better on how to reference your sources.
 You can also use a citation generator to correctly cite your references within the list.

 It is important for you to add the necessary information to your dissertation.
 You should only add information that contributes towards answering the research questions.
 There are several documents that you cannot use in your main body.
 Examples of these documents include interviews and surveys.
 You can add these parts within the appendices section.

 Writing a dissertation is an uphill task if you are unfamiliar with academic writing.
 There are several techniques that you should follow.
 If you fail to follow those guidelines, your research work can turn into a complete disaster.
-A dissertation has four or five main chapters.
+A dissertation has five or six main chapters.
 Each of the chapters can include a set amount of words.
 Apart from this, you should add the areas of abstract and acknowledgement within your dissertations.
 Furthermore, you should adopt proper fonts and header styles.
 This article provides complete guidelines for writing a dissertation so you should follow the steps mentioned above while writing one.
 Through this, you will be able to draft an effective piece of academic writing.

 - Durdella, N., 2017.
 Qualitative dissertation methodology: A guide for research design and methods.
 Sage Publications.